Valcore7/The-Ultimate-Discord-Bot-For-Gamers/README.md

 ### NOTES:

-The pipe (`|`) character means "OR"
+- The pipe (`|`) character means "OR".
-UDBFG will respond to either the prefix in the `.env` file, or by mentioning the bot.
+- UDBFG will respond to either the prefix in the `.env` file, or by mentioning the bot.

 ## TODO